Dreaker75/re-emerald/README.md

  - All the changes implemented can be found on the [wild encounters](https://github.com/Dreaker75/re-emerald/blob/main/src/data/wild_encounters.json) file
  - The Feebas mechanic has been reworked.
 Feebas will still only appear in specific tiles of Route 119 50% of the time, but said tiles are no longer random.
 Instead, they're based on Feebas' Emerald Pokedex entry.

+## Item changes:
+ - Items have been changed all over with some maps having extra items added, some NPCs giving different items and some shops having more items added to them.
+Check out the comprehensive list of all the item-specific changes [here](https://github.com/Dreaker75/re-emerald/blob/main/ITEM_CHANGES.md).

 ### Wild held items changes:
  - Amulet Coin: Meowth (5% - Not currently available in the wild)
  - Berry Juice: Shuckle (100% - No longer holds Oran Berry)